Abandoned & Little-Known Airfields:

 It was then acquired by the Air Force in 1948 & redesignated Pampa AF Auxiliary Field #1.

-It was depicted as "Pampa AF #1" on the 1949 Oklahoma City Sectional Chart (according to Chris Kennedy).
+It was depicted as "Pampa AF #1" on the 1949 Oklahoma City Sectional Chart (courtesy of John Price).

 The Pampa airfield remained on the Air Force property rolls until at least 1952, but was then closed again.

-It was declared excess in 1955, and the last tract of land was sold in 1957.
+The last tract of land of the Pampa airfield was sold in 1957.

 Calvin Casteel recalled, “I visited what was remaining of Pampa Army Air Field in 1963 -

-all that remained was a couple of hangars & part of the ramp which was being used as a cattle feeding lot.”
+all that remained was a couple of hangars & part of the ramp which was being used as a cattle feed lot.”

-By 1978, the large Pampa airfield was no longer depicted at all (not even as an abandoned airfield)
+The Pampa airfield was no longer depicted at all on the 1965 topo map.

 In 1982 a Texas Historical Commission historical marker was placed near the site,